You don’t have to be Christian or particularly religious to know something is wrong with the world.

 This is good and pleases God our Saviour, who wants everyone to be saved and to understand the truth.
 For there is one God and one Mediator who can reconcile God and humanity — the man Christ Jesus. – 1 Timothy 2:3-5

-The only way any of us can return to a restored relationship with God is through faith, which is trust in, dependence on, and loyalty to Jesus.
+The only way anyone can return to a restored relationship with God is through faith, which is trust in, dependence on, and loyalty to Jesus.

-The result of this turning to Jesus and following after Him is new life, energised by the Spirit of God, motivated by the love of God, and characterised by an intimate relationship with God.
+The result of this turning to Jesus and following after Him is new life, energised by the Spirit of God, motivated by God’s love, and characterised by an intimate relationship with God.

 This means that anyone who belongs to Christ has become a new person.
 The old life is gone; a new life has begun!
 And all of this is a gift from God, who brought us back to Himself through Christ. – 1 Corinthians 5:17-21